DamianAtlass/LocTrace/README.md

 <br/>

 ### Short description on relevant files
 Some files/folders are given a short summary here.
-Files/folders marked with * might not exist when first launching the app (obviously including all subfolders and files within).
+Files/folders marked with * might not exist / don't need to exist when first launching the app (obviously including all subfolders and files within).
 Files/folders marked with ** should not exist when first launching the app, as their existence manipulates the behaviour of the website or is a result of input.
 #### LocTrace/app.py
 Defines the application.